Awesome things to do in Nicaragua

 One of the best things to do in Nicaragua is experiencing its great wildlife.
 About 20 km south of San Juan del Sur the wildlife refuge Refugio de Vida Silvestre La Flor is where turtles lay their eggs – between 9 pm and 2 am, between July and January.
 It can be visited on a guided tour leaving from San Juan del Sur.

-Life is slow in the Corn Islands: these are the places to visit in Nicaragua to relax, snorkel, dive, lay at the beach, eat some amazing seafood and feel in paradise.
+Life is slow in the Corn Islands: these are the places to visit in Nicaragua to relax, snorkel, dive (including with dolphins!), lay at the beach, eat some amazing seafood and feel in paradise.
 Most people tend to opt for the quieter Little Corn but during the high season it may well be the case that there are more tourists than locals.
-There are some guesthouses, hotels and bungalows on the island, and restaurants (the most popular one is Habana Libre) offer great fresh seafood and fish as well as some of the Nicaraguan staples.
+There are some guesthouses, hotels and bungalows on the island – my favorite is Yemaya Island Hideway & Spa – and restaurants (the most popular one is Habana Libre) offer great fresh seafood and fish as well as some of the Nicaraguan staples.
 Tranquilo café has great burgers!

 In order to get to Great Corn Island, it is possible to catch a flight from Managua via Bluefields or a boat from Bluefields.
 Another boat (locally called panga) is then needed to get from Great Corn to Little Corn: it may get really rough on the way there, and often passengers get soaking wet so it is a good precaution to carry garbage bags to cover the luggage.